openlattice/openlattice-help-site-old/_guides/integrations.md

 {% include image.html caption="View Details Action Menu" path="guides/integrations-view-details.png" %}

-Give your organization account write access through the **Manage Permissions** menu for the Entity Set and each of its properties.
+Give your integration account write access through the **Manage Permissions** menu for the Entity Set and each of its properties.

 {% include image.html caption="Manage permissions for Entity Set and Properties" path="guides/integrations-manage-permissions.png" %}

-Search for your organization account's email address and grant it **WRITE** permissions to your datasource.
+Search for your integration account's email address and grant it **WRITE** permissions to your datasource.

 {% include image.html caption="Manage Permissions for Integration account" path="guides/integrations-write-permission.png" %}